 But despite its fame and flavour, fondillón was very nearly the wine that died.
 A combination of disease, war and neglect almost killed it.

 First, there was phylloxera, the catastrophic infection that wiped out vines across Europe in the late 19th century.
-France was hit first and worst; Spain was unaffected for years, so many French growers moved mainstream production to the Alicante region instead, forcing out the less profitable, slower-maturing fondillón.
+France was hit first and worst; Spain was unaffected for years, so many French growers moved their mainstream wine production to the Alicante region instead, forcing out the less profitable, slower-maturing fondillón.
 Phylloxera eventually arrived in Spain of course, and so fondillón was hit by a double whammy.

 In the 1930s came the chaos of the Spanish civil war, followed almost immediately by World War Two, which disrupted pretty much everything else.
 And when Europe returned to something like normal in the 50s and 60s, fondillón had pretty much dropped off the radar.
 The old-style bodegas were disappearing and getting rid of the toneles, the huge oak barrels used to mature the fondillón.